Bishoftu Automotive Engineering Industry

 Bishoftu Automotive Engineering Industry is an Ethiopian manufacturing and assembly center for heavy armament, tanks and military vehicles.
 It is one of the organizations of the Ethiopian Defense Industry supporting the Ethiopian National Defense Force.

 History

 The complex was set up in 1987 as a heavy repair center for tanks and armored vehicles.
 The Derg regime had plans to eventually produce tanks, armored vehicles, aircraft missiles like air-to-air missiles and SCUD missiles at the complex.

+In 2025 the organisation was taken over by the state-run Defense Engineering Industry Corporation, it had previously sat under the civilian-focussed Ethio Engineering Group.